New Lines Institute: New Lines Magazine

 New Lines Magazine is an international affairs magazine published by the New Lines Institute.
 Founded and edited by Syrian-born American author and journalist Hassan Hassan, the magazine launched in 2020.
 It describes itself as "a local magazine for the world".

-Recognition & awards
+Recognition and awards

 In 2020, the institute was named one of the "best new think tanks" of 2020 in the University of Pennsylvania's annual ranking of think tanks, the Global Go To Think Tank Index.

 New Lines Magazine won two awards in 2023 for its investigation of a massacre in the Syrian district of Tadamon.
 It won an award in the 'Popular features' category at the One World Media Awards and the Chair's Award at The Drums Online Media Awards.

 Political stance

 The On Think Tanks trade body describes New Lines Institute as a "nonpartisan think tank in Washington D.C."

 Funding

 New Lines Institute says it receives funding from the Washington Institute for Education and Research, a 501(c)(3) nonprofit corporation registered in the District of Columbia for charitable and educational purposes.

 The institute says it accepts research grants and charitable donations from US individuals, registered US legal entities, and the US government, but not from non-US governments or entities.